 **My 7 year old was a challenging kiddo who was very loud with lots of over the top emotions fits, and screams.
 It was exhausting and humbling to be his parent, as he was always very “spirited” and difficult to parent, not to mention how his behavior affected our family dynamic.
 This lifestyle has pretty much eliminated all that.
 I was shocked at how CALM he became and found it fascinating that he appreciated the ability to be more in control and calm when I asked him about it.
 Now any time he has something outside of the norm for our family, I can absolutely tell the difference.
 There is no question in my mind that food is making the difference for him.
 THAT result alone is worth every minute of work!

-How does your family deal with eating clean outside the home?
+How does your family deal with food outside the home?

-I personally have kept my main focus on clean eating INSIDE our home.
+I personally have kept my main focus on how we eat INSIDE our home.
 As the adult with the car and the wallet, that is within my realm to control.
 I have NOT tried to control the outside social situations—meaning, at school if someone brings cupcakes for a birthday, it’s my kids’ choice whether or not they partake.
 These don’t happen often enough for me to be concerned or feel it is significantly detrimental to my kids’ progress.

 I’m thankful that I don’t have a situation of local family members constantly trying to give my kids treats.
 If your extended family members aren’t supportive, that can be hard!
 I highly*encourage you to revisit Chapter 11 in Food Freedom Forever, which focuses on how to talk to others.
 I love that it starts out with a reminder that “Food isn’t just food.
 In our relationships, food is love, acceptance, bonding and comfort.”